 During the summer, I was presented with a unique situation.
 “Peter” was a high school student interested in taking pre-calculus.
 This was not the most unreasonable request, but “Peter” was different.
 A student of a boarding school, he was only home for 6 weeks last summer.
 Still, not that unusual.
-But unlike most situations where parents want their kids to stay on track during the summer, “Peter” went to his mother and HE ASKED HER to find someone to work with him in math.
+But unlike most situations where parents want their kids to stay on track during the summer, “Peter” went to his mother and

 Conferences provide one of the best opportunities during the school year for parents and teachers to share important information.
 At times perspectives will differ but the goal of the conference will be the same: for the child to make academic progress, to feel valued and to be successful.
 Research has shown that when parents and teachers work together everyone benefits.
 The suggestions below will ensure that both parents and teachers arrive at the destination – your child’s successful academic achievement – with a clear and shared understanding of the journey ahead.